 Trade body wary of government ‘rebranding’ of housing department

-At least one trade body has expressed an apparent scepticism about whether the rebranding of the Department of Communities and Local Government will actually achieve anything to help issues in the rental and sales markets.
+At least one trade body has expressed an apparent scepticism about whether the rebranding of the housing department from Department of Communities and Local Government will actually achieve anything to help issues in the rental and sales markets.

 Yesterday the government revealed that the DCLG would become the Department of Housing, Communities and Local Government; although the department already had housing within its portfolio of responsibilities, the subtle change appears to show greater emphasis on housing.